-Flavonols: Hydroxylated on positions 3, 4, and 5 within the flavonoid backbone quercetin and kaempferol among others.
+Flavonols: Hydroxylated on positions 3, 4, and 5 within the flavonoid backbone, quercetin and kaempferol, among others.

-Flavones hydroxylation, then glycosylation leads to flavones apigenin and luteolin among others.
+Flavones hydroxylation, then glycosylation, leads to flavones apigenin and luteolin among others.

 Isoflavonoids: These are products of a modified phenylpropanoid pathway and usually show characteristic hydroxylation and glycosylation patterns.

-Anthocyanins: Hydroxylation and glycosylation result in anthocyanins-these pigments cause red, blue, and purple colorations in plants.
+Anthocyanins: Hydroxylation and glycosylation result in anthocyanin pigments causing red, blue, and purple colorations in plants.

 REGULATION OF FLAVONOID BIOSYNTHESIS